Macrometacorp/docs/docs/graphs/graph-sdk-example.md

 ## CRUD operations on graph

-It is possible to create, read, update and delete vertices and edges in the graph using javascript SDK.
+You can create, read, update, and delete vertices and edges in the graph using JavaScript SDK.

 Full example can be found in this [repository](https://github.com/Macrometacorp/macrometa-graph-example).